-Tell your healthcare provider about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Taking ONFI with certain other medicines can cause side effects or affect how well they work.
 ONFI may make your birth control medicine less effective.
 Talk to your healthcare provider about the best method to use.
 Do not start or stop ONFI or other medicines without talking to your healthcare provider.

-The most common side effects seen in ONFI patients include: sleepiness; drooling; constipation; cough; pain with urination; fever; acting aggressive, being angry or violent; difficulty sleeping; slurred speech; tiredness; and problems with breathing.
+The most common side effects seen in patients taking ONFI include: sleepiness; drooling; constipation; cough; pain with urination; fever; acting aggressive, being angry or violent; difficulty sleeping; slurred speech; tiredness; and problems with breathing.

 The product information provided in this site is intended only for residents of the US.
 The health information contained herein is provided for educational purposes only and is not intended to replace discussions with a healthcare provider.